alexanderovie/datos/docs/interfaces/IFeaturedSnippetDataforseoLabsSerpElementItem.md

 > `optional` **domain**: `string`

-Defined in: main.ts:116532
+Defined in: main.ts:117918

-domain where a link points
+subdomain in SERP

 ***